Jaime Ramírez (police officer): Chief of the Colombian Drug Enforcement Unit

-Assassination of Colonel Ramírez
+Death

 The death of Minister Lara brought terrible consequences for both Colombia and for the cartel leaders who as a result became a target of international persecution.
 Colombia was deeply divided between those who accepted the drug cartel's corruption and those who joined to fight against it, many times without the support of the State.
 Although the Medellín Cartel was damaged, it was powerful and began a chain of murders against political leaders, judges, police, journalists and anyone who dared to stand against it.

 Colonel Ramírez's name was put in the hit list of the cartel and it did not rest until it was able to break through his security to avenge the damage he did to its criminal network.
-On November 17, 1986, When he was returning to Bogotá with his family in a white Toyota Land Cruiser, two hitmen driving a green Renault 18 (since it was a Sunday only one vehicle of bodyguards was beside them the hitmen), and used a RPG-7 to subdue the bodyguards.
+On 17 November 1986, When he was returning to Bogotá with his family in a white Toyota Land Cruiser, two hitmen driving a green Renault 18 (since it was a Sunday only one vehicle of bodyguards was beside them the hitmen), and used a RPG-7 to subdue the bodyguards.
 They then wounded him and he subsequently crashed into a rock near a police station.
 Colonel Ramírez walked out of his SUV and the assailants repeatedly shot him with an automatic weapon.
 Colonel Ramírez was killed almost instantly.
 His family remained unharmed.
 One month later, on the same day, chief editor of El Espectador Guillermo Cano Isaza was also assassinated.

 The assassination of Colonel Ramírez was just one act in a macabre war by the Medellín Cartel against the Colombian State in its attempt to outsmart it.
 But it was also a milestone which resulted in the fight against the cartel being quickly strengthened with the international support of the DEA in order to hunt down the main ringleaders.
-On August 18, 1989 a successor of Ramírez, Colonel Waldemar Franklin Quintero, was also murdered by the same cartel, but four months later, on December 15, 1989 justice received its first meaningful victory in that war with the death of Gonzalo Rodríguez Gacha, alias The Mexican.
+On 18 August 1989, a successor of Ramírez, Colonel Waldemar Franklin Quintero, was also murdered by the same cartel, but four months later, on 15 December 1989, justice received its first meaningful victory in that war with the death of Gonzalo Rodríguez Gacha, alias The Mexican.
 The next success was when Pablo Escobar Gaviria, alias El Patrón, surrendered himself to the authorities in 1991, however he made sure that the Colombian government would agree to a non-extradition regulation so that he could not be extradited to the United States.
-Afterwards, he escaped and tried to create his own war against the State, but he was shot down by the Police Special Force on December 2, 1993.
+Afterwards, he escaped and tried to create his own war against the State, but he was shot down by the Police Special Force on 2 December 1993.